Plants

 Figure 2.
 Big Bluestem (Andropogon gerardii).

 A tall, warm-season grass known for its blue-green foliage in the spring and summer, which turns reddish-bronze in the fall.
-The grass has a distinctive flower head that resembles a turkey foot.
+The grass has a distinctive flower head that resembles a turkey's foot.

-Tallgrass prairie is a diverse ecosystem dominated by tall, native grasses, with a variety of forbs (flowering plants).
-It is characterized by flat or rolling terrain, fertile soils, and moderate rainfall.
-Tallgrass prairie soils are typically deep and dark with a thick topsoil of rich organic matter formed from the decomposition of deep-rooted grasses.
+Tallgrass prairie contains a diverse ecosystem dominated by tall native grasses and abundant forbs.
+This grassland has flat or gently rolling terrain, fertile soils, and moderate precipitation.
+Tallgrass prairie soils are deep, dark, and contain thick layers of organic matter from the decay of deep-rooted grasses.

-The Sheyenne National Grassland is the only National Grassland located in the tallgrass prairie ecosystem in the United States.
-Because of the fertile soils, much of the tallgrass prairie region was converted to agriculture production and today, less than 4% of the tallgrass prairie that once covered North America remains.
+Sheyenne National Grassland is the only National Grassland in the United States within the tallgrass prairie ecosystem.
+Due to fertile soil, most of the tallgrass prairies were converted to agriculture; today, less than 4% of the original tallgrass prairies remain.

 Mixed-grass Prairie